 Non-management directors will meet regularly, in executive session, without management.
-If not a member of management, the Chairman will preside in executive session.
-If the Chairman is absent or disqualified, the chairman of the Audit Committee (the "Audit Chair") will preside.
+If not a member of management, the Chairperson will preside over the executive session.
+If the Chairperson is absent or disqualified, the Chairperson of the Audit Committee (the "Audit Chair") will preside.
 If the Audit Chair is absent, an Independent Director will preside designated by the director who would otherwise preside.